vlad-ivanov-d/chat-adviser-bot/README.md

 The bot can work in different time zones and display dates in the appropriate format.

+### Warnings

+The bot can issue warnings to users upon admin command.
+To give a warning to a user, respond to their message with the appropriate command.
+In this case, the user's message will be deleted.
+Each warning is valid for 90 days, then it is automatically removed.
+If 3 warnings are received, the user will be banned.
+A warning cannot be issued to an administrator.

+/warn - issue a warning

 ## Getting Started

 ### Prerequisites